 This movie was initially slated to have an original score composed by Alex North.
 However, before the initial theatrical release of the film, Stanley Kubrick decided to use the now-familiar and loved set of classical compositions (recorded anew for the film).

 Overall, the sound quality for 2001: A Space Odyssey is perfect.
 Every moment was involving, and the score was perfectly woven into the film.
 However, many will notice that this film doesn’t use any object-based 3D audio effects.
 This was an intentional decision when the film was remastered for its anniversary release to preserve the original intent and feel of the soundtrack for the film.

 We here at That AV Dude really can’t find anything to fault this movie for.
 It’s one of our favorites, and we highly recommend it always be a part of your collection.
 Oh, and before we forget, our plot score for 2001: A Space Odyssey is:

 Again, this film is perfect.
 There really isn’t, in our opinion, a better reference film for any and all categories.
 The plot?
 Perfect.
 The sound quality?
 Perfect.
 The picture quality and HDR?
 100% Astounding.
 This is a must-own disc set for any and every collector out there.
 Buy it now!
 In fact, just in case we haven’t pressed this enough yet, here is another link to purchase this perfect movie for your own home collection:

-Remember, every time you purchase something through one our affiliate links you help us keep the content coming!
-It doesn’t cost you anything and it helps us out a ton!
+Remember, every time you purchase something through one of our affiliate links, you help us keep the content coming!
+It doesn’t cost you anything, and it helps us out a ton!